Most Medicare enrollees could get insulin for $35 a month

-WASHINGTON (AP) — Most Medicare recipients will have access to prescription plans next year that limit their copays for insulin to no more than $35 a month, potentially saving hundreds of dollars, the Trump administration announced Tuesday.
+WASHINGTON (AP) — Medicare recipients will be able to get prescription plans that limit copays for insulin, a potential savings of hundreds of dollars, the White House announced Tuesday in a pivot to pocketbook issues that could influence November's election.

 The new benefit — to be formally unveiled at a Rose Garden event Tuesday afternoon — is being touted as a major accomplishment by Trump administration officials eager to change the subject from the grim drumbeat of coronavirus pandemic news.

-Older adults who pick a drug plan offering the new insulin benefit would save an estimated $446 a year, while gaining the ability to budget out-of-pocket costs at a manageable amount.
-Cost-sharing amounts for prescription drugs can now fluctuate considerably month by month.
+Older adults who pick a drug plan offering the new insulin benefit would pay a maximum of $35 a month starting next year, a savings estimated at $446 annually.
+Fluctuating cost-sharing amounts that are common now would be replaced by a manageable amount.

-The new insulin benefit will be voluntary, so during open enrollment this fall Medicare recipients who are interested must make sure to pick a plan that provides it.
+The new insulin benefit will be voluntary, so during open enrollment this fall Medicare recipients who are interested must make sure to pick an insurance plan that provides it.
+Most people with Medicare will have access to them.

-“It was a delicate negotiation,” said Verma.
+“It was a delicate negotiation,” Verma said.
 Drugmakers and insurers have been at odds in recent years, blaming one another for high prices.
 “I do think this is a big step.”

-The deal comes as President Donald Trump returns to the issue of drug prices as he tries to woo older people whose votes are critical to his reelection prospects in November.
+The deal comes as President Donald Trump returns to the issue of drug prices, trying to woo older people whose votes are critical to his reelection prospects.

 The cost of insulin is one the biggest worries for consumers generally concerned about high prices for brand name drugs.
 Millions of people with diabetes use insulin to keep their blood sugars within normal ranges and stave off complications that can include heart disease, blindness, kidney failure and amputations.
-People with diabetes also do worse with COVID-19.
+People with diabetes also suffer worse outcomes from COVID-19.

 Although the White House and Pelosi's office were in conversations last year about prescription drug legislation, the relationship between the two leaders has been tense and angry for months.

 White House Counselor Kellyanne Conway told AP the administration can't wait for the Democratic-controlled House on drug prices.
-“Waiting for them to act is very perilous,” said Conway.
+“Waiting for them to act is very perilous,” Conway said.

+Verma, head of the Centers for Medicare and Medicaid Services, said 1,750 insurance plans that offer drug coverage to Medicare recipients have agreed to provide insulin for a maximum copay of $35 a month next year.
+It will be available through “enhanced” plans that may cost more per month but offer additional benefits such as reduced cost-sharing on certain drugs.
+The cap on copays is expected to lead to a small increase in premiums.

+Importantly for patients, the new benefit would cover a range of insulin products, including pen and vial forms for rapid-acting, short-acting, intermediate-acting and long-acting versions.

 In a twist, the new Trump insulin option stems in part from experimentation authority that Medicare gained under the Obama-era Affordable Care Act, which the White House is seeking to overturn as unconstitutional.